SecondSonConsulting/Baseline/README.md

 1. Baseline deletes he LaunchDaemon, so that it is not loaded again after a restart.
 1. `/usr/local/Baseline` is deleted
 1. The user is presented with a simple message indicating whether everything went smoothly or if there were errors.
 This message has a 30 second timer.
-1. After the 30 second timer, the device restarts.
+1. After the 30 second timer, or if the "escape" key combination is used, the device forcibly restarts via `shutdown -r now`

+### Additional Info

+Baseline uses built in SwiftDialog features to prevent user access during the setup process.
+There is an optional "escape" key to close the Dialog windows using `CMD+]`.
+Using this escape key does not stop Baseline from running, it simply closes the Dialog window.

 ## How to Initiate it
 Baseline was designed to be run in a multitude of ways: